-Boone emerges from the subway on the corner of Off-Off-Broadway and Canal, carrying the Banker’s Box through a sea of sweaty tourists and street hawkers.
+Boone emerges from the subway on the corner of Off-Off-Broadway and Canal, carrying the Banker’s Box through sweaty tourists and street hawkers.

 Truffles / A Play by Boone Whitaker / Starring Henry Pearson and Mona Waggler